Home (Eurostat)

 Radiation therapy equipment includes machines providing medical treatment through the use of X-rays or radionuclides, for example linear accelerators, Cobalt-60 units, high dose and low dose rate brachytherapy units; these units often form part of the treatment for cancer patients.

-Statistics on healthcare resources (such as technical resources and medical technology) are documented in this background article which provides information on the scope of the data, its legal basis, the methodology employed, as well as related concepts and definitions.
+Statistics on healthcare resources (such as technical resources and medical technology) are documented in background article which provides information on the scope of the data, its legal basis, the methodology employed, as well as related concepts and definitions.

 Tables in this article use the following notation: